sergihervas/iMKT/README.md

 Usage
 -----
-Shortly, iMKT allows performing diverse MK-derived tests using the number of polymorphic (P, classified in DAF categories), divergent (D) and analyzed (m) sites for neutral (0) and selected (i) classes.
-In brief, most functions require two input parameters: ```daf``` (data frame containing daf, Pi and P0) and ```divergence``` (data frame containing mi, Di, m0, D0) and return the estimation of α together with specific details of the methodology.
+In summary, iMKT allows performing diverse MK-derived tests using the number of polymorphic (P, classified in DAF categories), divergent (D) and analyzed (m) sites for neutral (0) and selected (i) classes.
+Briefly, most functions require two input parameters: ```daf``` (data frame containing daf, Pi and P0) and ```divergence``` (data frame containing mi, Di, m0, D0) and return the estimation of α together with specific details of the methodology.

 The package includes two sample data frames (```myDafData```, ```myDivergenceData```).
-The vignettes and manual documentation contains detailed descriptions and examples regarding each function, types of analyses, how to use PopFly and PopHuman genomic data, etc.
+The vignettes and manual documentation contain detailed descriptions and examples regarding each function, types of analyses, how to use PopFly and PopHuman genomic data, etc.

-The following example shows how to perform standard MKT using sample data:
+The following example shows how to perform standard MKT using sample data and illustrates how iMKT package works.
 ``` r
 ## Sample daf data included in the package
 head(myDafData)